Yuniqq/cite-tryouts-guidelines/rules.md

 12. **Betting and Match-Fixing**
     - Any form of **betting or match-fixing** is strictly prohibited and will result in **immediate disqualification**.

+13. **Waiting time for Next Match**
+    - After the completion of a match, the next participating teams are given a 5-minute waiting period before their game begins.
+      This ensures sufficient time for rest and preparation before the next match.

 ---

 # Mobile Legends Tryouts: Rules Primer